Minimal mockup ft a digipak standing against a customizable background

 Record stores almost exploded because of the large number of new releases, getting a top-shelf placement was difficult.
 Album artwork for CD’s and pieces of vinyl was very important.

 A good example of this is Pink Floyd – Dark Side of the Moon.
 Dark Side of the Moon is the best-selling album of all time, exceeding over 200 million sales to date.
-A stunning album of one of the biggest bands in the world, it had to have an enticing album cover.
+A stunning album from one of the biggest bands in the world, it had to have an enticing album cover.

 Designed by Aubrey Powell and Storm Thorgerson, a prism that shows colors of light when dispersed by a prism.
 The artwork raises questions: what is it?
 What does it refer to?
 The artwork empowers not only the front cover of the CD but the inlay and the front and back as well.
 It extends to the back of the album, and the inside of the album shows colors as a lifeline.